National Association of Black and White Men Together

-The National Association of Black and White Men Together, Inc.: A Gay Multiracial Organization for All People (NABWMT) is a network of chapters across the United States focused on LGBT and racial equality, founded in May, 1980 in San Francisco as a consciousness-raising, multicultural organization and support group for gay men forming multiracial relationships.
+The National Association of Black and White Men Together, Inc.: A Gay Multiracial Organization for All People (NABWMT) is a network of chapters across the United States focused on LGBTQ and racial equality, founded in May, 1980 in San Francisco as a consciousness-raising, multicultural organization and support group for gay men forming multiracial relationships.
 To attain these ends, its local chapters organized social gatherings and engaged in educational, cultural, and political activities.
 It is a registered IRS 501(c)(3) nonprofit organization.
 NABWMT's goals consist of two major themes: combating racism within the LGBT community and combating homophobia in general society.
-NABWMT's vision is to be a key organizational and archival resource for those working on racial and social justice.
-An overall goal is to witness an America free of racism and homophobia.